node-red/node-red-nodes/function/rbe/README.md

 A simple node to provide report by exception (RBE) and deadband function
 - only passes on data if it has changed.

+This works on a per **msg.topic** basis.
+This means that a single rbe node can handle multiple topics at the same time.

 ###RBE mode

 Outputs the **msg** if the **msg.payload** is different to the previous one.